njean42/kumiko/README.md

 # Numbering

-The numbering is left to right, top to bottom for now (see roadmap).
+The numbering is left-to-right, or right-to-left if requested.

 Here is an example of how *Kumiko* is going to number panels by default (numbers and red lines not in the original picture).